This is the multi-page printable view of this section. Click here to print.

 View traces

-The following steps show you how to configure Dapr to send distributed tracing data to the OpenTelemetry Collector which, in turn, sends the traces to Jaeger.
+The following steps show you how to configure Dapr to send distributed tracing data directly to a Jaeger V2 instance deployed using the OpenTelemetry Operator with in-memory storage.

 Prerequisites

-- Set up Jaeger using the Jaeger Kubernetes Operator
+Set up Jaeger V2 with the OpenTelemetry Operator

-Set up Dapr to send traces to OpenTelemetryCollector
+Set up Dapr to send traces to Jaeger V2

-Create a Dapr configuration file to enable tracing and export the sidecar traces to the OpenTelemetry Collector.
+Create a Dapr configuration file to enable tracing and export the sidecar traces directly to the Jaeger V2 instance.

 Deploy your app with tracing enabled